OutWooods/work-better/features.md

 ## In progress

+- Clear local storage - completed tasks

+- Clear local storage - areas of Focus (and completed tasks)

 ## Planned

 - Show date on task if it's not today.

-- Clear local storage - completed tasks

-- Clear local storage - areas of Focus (and completed tasks)

 - Add tests for the helper methods.

+- Show total time worked today.

+- Have a separate section for

+- BEFORE DESIGN complete all Bugs and Decide on mulling over section.

 - Design (and add in TailWind style CSS).